 Think of any aspect of your life, you have to have the knowledge of mathematics.
 How the parents and teachers explain and teach you this subject will develop your love or dislike of the subject.
 Abhorrence to mathematics is common with some children.
 Parents and teachers need to bring in the fun part of learning for children to not only learn the subject as an important subject in life, but also to excel in it.

-However, as we grow, with the complexity of life growing, need for understanding of Arithmetic keeps growing and without realizing, the other branches of mathematics creep into our lives, into our cognitive thoughts.
-To be understood, analyzed, applied and then experimented.
+However, as we grow, with the complexity of life growing, the need for understanding the importance of maths and calculations keeps growing and without realizing it, the other branches of mathematics creep into our lives, into our cognitive thoughts.
+To be understood, analyzed, applied, and then experimented.

 Over a period of time and since time immemorial, various different ways have been used in teaching math.
-One very important method used with the use of ABACUS and Indian system of learning by rote, mastering the tables – to start with the whole numbers and then the fractions- has given immense joy to the students over the years.
+One very important method used with the use of ABACUS and the Indian system of learning by rote, mastering the tables – to start with the whole numbers and then the fractions- has given immense joy to the students over the years.
 You can say, centuries.
-There are various other methods in use, however, Vedic Math and Mental math has held a great opportunity for the young minds to learn math and excel in it.
+There are various other methods in use, however, Vedic Math and Mental math has held a great opportunity for young minds to learn math and excel in it.
 Know more about how Vedic Maths and abacus are different.

-Given below are some different variance of Abacus used over the centuries.
+Given below are some different variances of Abacus used over the centuries.
 This is only symbolic, not exhaustive:

 The decimal number system invented in India replaced the abacus in Western Europe.